GuardianLabs/policy-sdk/README.md

 A set of instruments, implementations and references to ***Composable policies with arbitrary artifacts*** approach. \
 You may want to see the subpackages READMEs, but here is a brief digest:
 - Policies consist of atomic operations - artifacts (`./contracts`)
-- The policy can be created using special low-level notation (`./ir`)
+- The policy can be created using special low-level notation (`./intermediate-representation`)
 - Or using human-oriented high-level syntax (`./compiler`, described `./dsl`)
 - The high-level language has standalone interface (`./cli`)
 - To evaluate the created policy, you may need to provide some variables (`./variables`)
+- There is a codebase used and shared between multiple workspace packages (`./shared`)

 ## Steps to build, run, test: